f3d-app/f3d/doc/dev/GETTING_STARTED.md

 ### Install dependencies

-First make sure your system is up-to-date, then install the required dependencies using the terminal.
+First make sure your system is up-to-date, then install the required dependencies (nlohmann-json, hdf5, netcdf, ospray, fmt and verdict) using the terminal.

 #### Debian/Ubuntu/Mint